adirathodd/machine-learning-cuda/linearRegression/readmME.md

-# Multiple Linear Regression
+# Linear Regression

-This module implements a multiple linear regression model from scratch in C++ and accelerates matrix operations using NVIDIA CUDA.
+This module implements a linear regression model from scratch in C++ and accelerates matrix operations using NVIDIA CUDA.
 It processes CSV datasets, computes the normal equation for parameter estimation, and predicts continuous outcomes.

 ## Features